rspg/usb_sound_card_with_pico/README.md

 > perf

-Output mesured performance statistics when profiling enabled.
+Output measured performance statistics when profiling is enabled.

 ## Device unique request (Windows Only)
-Unique requests which to control internal behaviors from host device have been implemented in the firmware.
+Unique requests to control internal behaviors from the host device have been implemented in the firmware.
-If host os is Windows, The device requests to installation WinUSB driver to the OS by description of Microsoft OS Descriptor.
-Thereby user mode applications on the host become possible to transfer requests to the device.
+If the host OS is Windows, the device requests the installation of the WinUSB driver to the OS through the Microsoft OS Descriptor description.
+This enables user-mode applications on the host to send requests to the device.

 [control_uwp](control_uwp) is an application to controls the device volumes by using WinUSB via Windows Runtime.
 To building requires [Visual Studio 2022 with C# UWP application development](https://visualstudio.microsoft.com/).